Evacuation procedures for student housing

 Fire

 The residential program component of the Chez Veterans Center utilizes a “Defend in Place” strategy in responding to a triggered fire alarm.
 This is the strategy recommended by the National Fire Protection Association to protect the residents of facilities such as the Center for whom it is impractical to promptly evacuate in an emergency.
 The Center’s Administrative staff and those serving in Emergency Responder positions are trained to assess the situation and to protect residents who are unable to evacuate until fire department personnel arrive.
-If a fire is detected, the fire departments of Urbana and Champaign will dispatch all firefighters to assist the students with disabilities in evacuation of the building when deemed necessary.
+If a fire is detected, the fire departments of Urbana and Champaign will dispatch all firefighters to assist the students with access and functional needs in evacuation of the building when deemed necessary.

-• First-floor public areas: Everyone in any of the first-floor public areas should exit the building as quickly as possible.
+- First-floor public areas: Everyone in any of the first-floor public areas should exit the building as quickly as possible.
 Residents should gather across the street, to the south of the Center, in the vacant grass lot next to the Dance Studio.
-The address is 907 1/2
+The address is 907 ½ W. Nevada Street, Urbana.

-• Staff: The Life Safety Officer is the director; Responder No. 1 is the business/administrative associate.
+- Staff: The Life Safety Officer is the director; Responder No. 1 is the business/administrative associate.
 All other personal assistant staff are to meet at the Area of Rescue Assistance on the first floor and receive directions from the Life Safety Officer.
 All emergency responder staff will follow their assigned duties.

 Floor diagrams are to be in place on the inner door of each resident’s room and inspected at least once per semester.